puppetlabs-toy-chest/razor-server/README.md

 Newly added machines in a Razor deployment will PXE-boot from a special Razor Microkernel image, then check in, provide Razor with inventory information, and wait for further instructions.
-Razor will consult user-created policy rules to choose which recpies to apply to a new node, which will begin to follow the task directions, giving feedback to Razor as it completes various steps.
+Razor will consult user-created policy rules to choose which tasks to apply to a new node, which will begin to follow the task directions, giving feedback to Razor as it completes various steps.
 Tasks can include steps for handoff to a DevOps system such as [Puppet](https://github.com/puppetlabs/puppet) or to any other system capable